 - Produce non-destructive (not "burned in") metadata

-Recommended Practices, and Engineering Guidelines.
-The MISP is found on the MISB website, and is in the DISR.
+and Recommended Practices.
+The MISP is found on the MISB website, and is cited in the DISR.

-I'm building a new motion imagery system.
-What I should avoid doing?
+Building a new Motion Imagery system: What should I avoid doing?

 - Digital systems that use interlaced scanning

 - Destructive ("burned in") metadata